 The Speech Communication Building, completed in 1976, houses the Department of Speech Communication, Academic Success Center, Arkansas Advanced Initiative for Math and Science (AAIMS), and the Office of Purchasing.

-Stabler Hall was completed in 1973 and renovated in 2009, launched UALR’s concept of constructing taller buildings to conserve space.
+Stabler Hall was completed in 1973 and renovated in 2009, launched UA Little Rock’s concept of constructing taller buildings to conserve space.
 The seven-story structure features a 200-seat lecture hall on the first floor and an observatory on the roof.
-The building houses the Departments of Psychology, Sociology and Anthropology, Political Science, Philosophy and Liberal Studies, English, Geography, and History.
+The building houses the Departments of Psychology, Sociology, and Anthropology, Political Science, Philosophy and Liberal Studies, English, Geography, and History.

-The School of Mass Communication, Office of International Services, Division of International and Second Languages, Nonprofit Leadership Studies, Arkansas International Center, and Center for Arkansas Studies are situated there also.
-Faculty in the College of Arts, Humanities, and Social Sciences also occupy classrooms in the building, which houses the campus television station.
+The School of Mass Communication, Department of World Languages, Nonprofit Leadership Studies and faculty in the College of Arts, Letters, and Sciences also occupy classrooms in the building, which houses the campus television station.

 Jack Stephens Center